CVB Financial Corp. (holding company for Citizens Business Bank) Ranked the Third Best-Performing U.S. Public Bank by S&P Global Market Intelligence

-/EIN News/ -- ONTARIO, Calif., March 29, 2023 (GLOBE NEWSWIRE) -- CVB Financial Corp.
-(NASDAQ: CVBF), the holding company for Citizens Business Bank, was ranked by S&P Global Market Intelligence as the third best-performing public bank with assets greater than $10 billion in the United States for 2022.
+ONTARIO, Calif., March 29, 2023 (GLOBE NEWSWIRE) -- CVB Financial Corp.
+CVBF, the holding company for Citizens Business Bank, was ranked by S&P Global Market Intelligence as the third best-performing public bank with assets greater than $10 billion in the United States for 2022.

 S&P Global Market Intelligence recently released its annual rankings of the best-performing U.S. public banks with assets exceeding $10 billion.
 Ontario, Calif.-based CVB Financial Corp. was ranked third overall and was the only bank in the analysis of the top 50 U.S. public banks to score better than the industry median for all seven metrics that were considered in the ranking.